paich64/C64MEGA65/README.md

 speed of the C64.
 This does not decrease the compatibility of the core in any way and you probably will never notice.

-This results in a clean 50 Hz signal for your HDMI display.
+But the advantage of this 0.25% slowdown is a clean 50 Hz signal for your HDMI display.
 We believe that this is the most compatible way of providing a flicker-free experience on HDMI.